MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/access-related-apps-mobile-app.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of four mobile devices showing Field Service Mobile, and the workflow that brings up the Dynamics 365 Remote Assist launching option.](./media/remote-assist-booking-deeplink.png)

-## Embedded Guides in Field Service Mobile (preview)
+## Embedded Guides in Field Service (Dynamics 365) Mobile (preview)

-If your organization uses Dynamics 365 Guides, you can use the Field Service Mobile (preview) application to access guides from mobile devices.
+If your organization uses Dynamics 365 Guides, you can use the Field Service (Dynamics 365) Mobile application to access guides from mobile devices.
 If Guides uses the same environment as Field Service, users find a **Library** option at the bottom of the app.
 Select it to access your organization's guides library, search for specific guides, and follow them step by step.
-For more information, see [Embed Guides 2D in Field Service Mobile (preview)](embedded-guides.md)
+For more information, see [Embedded Guides in Field Service (Dynamics 365) Mobile (preview)](embedded-guides.md)

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Guides home page within the Field Service Mobile app](./media/mobile-newux-related-guides-home.png)